Aligning Large Language Models to Low-Resource Languages through LLM-Based Selective Translation: A Systematic Study: Methodology

 \subsection{Evaluation Datasets}

 The evaluation of conversational abilities in large language models typically relies on extensive English datasets like IFEval, MTBench, and GSM8K.
 For Hindi, however, available options such as MILU \cite{verma2024milu}, and Global MMLU \cite{singh2024global} are more limited, primarily focusing on foundational model assessment rather than advanced conversational nuances.
 Direct translation of English datasets into Hindi often overlooks cultural nuances and linguistic structures, leading to grammatical errors and compounding inherent errors in the translation process.
 To address this, we adopt a multi-step approach incorporating human oversight to ensure accurate assessment of Hindi language capabilities.
-The following datasets were internally curated to benchmark the aligned models trained in this work. \begin{itemize} \item \textbf{SubjectiveEval:} The Hindi SubjectiveEval dataset comprises 91 open-ended questions covering diverse Indian domains, science and technology, mathematics, and thinking ability \cite{joshi2024adapting}.
+The following datasets introduced in \cite{kamath2025benchmarking} were used to benchmark the aligned models trained in this work. \begin{itemize} \item \textbf{SubjectiveEval:} The Hindi SubjectiveEval dataset comprises 91 open-ended questions covering diverse Indian domains, science and technology, mathematics, and thinking ability \cite{joshi2024adapting}.
 It includes hypothetical scenarios designed to assess analytical reasoning and problem-solving.
-Model responses are evaluated using an LLM as a judge, specifically GPT-4o, with responses rated on a 1-5 scale. \item \textbf{IFEval-Hi:} The Hindi IFEval dataset contains 848 prompts to evaluate the instruction-following ability of LLMs in Hindi.
+Model responses are evaluated using an LLM as a judge, specifically GPT-4o, with responses rated on a 1-5 scale. \item \textbf{IFEval-Hi\footnote{\href{https://huggingface.co/datasets/nvidia/IFEval-Hi}{https://huggingface.co/datasets/nvidia/IFEval-Hi}}:} The Hindi IFEval dataset contains 848 prompts to evaluate the instruction-following ability of LLMs in Hindi.
 Structured similarly to its English counterpart, it features "verifiable instructions" with heuristically validated responses.
-These prompts are natively curated by Hindi-proficient specialists to capture local linguistic nuances and Indian cultural context. \item \textbf{GSM8k-Hi:} Hindi-GSM8K is the GCP-translated version of the English GSM8K test set.
+These prompts are natively curated by Hindi-proficient specialists to capture local linguistic nuances and Indian cultural context. \item \textbf{GSM8K-Hi\footnote{\href{https://huggingface.co/datasets/nvidia/GSM8K-Hi}{https://huggingface.co/datasets/nvidia/GSM8K-Hi}}:} Hindi-GSM8K is the GCP-translated version of the English GSM8K test set.
 Its samples are meticulously reviewed and corrected by human annotators for quality improvement.
-These problems typically require 2 to 8 steps to solve, primarily involving elementary arithmetic calculations. \item \textbf{MTBench-Hi:} The Hindi MTBench dataset consists of 200 multi-turn prompts designed to evaluate the conversational ability of Hindi LLMs.
+These problems typically require 2 to 8 steps to solve, primarily involving elementary arithmetic calculations. \item \textbf{MT-Bench-Hi\footnote{\href{https://huggingface.co/datasets/nvidia/MT-Bench-Hi}{https://huggingface.co/datasets/nvidia/MT-Bench-Hi}}:} The Hindi MTBench dataset consists of 200 multi-turn prompts designed to evaluate the conversational ability of Hindi LLMs.
 Eighty percent of its samples are natively created by Hindi specialists, with the remaining 20\% translated from the English version, ensuring a balanced and comprehensive evaluation.
 For this work, we use a subset of 40 samples from MTBench-Hi, focusing on classes such as coding, STEM, math, reasoning, and multiturn interactions.
 The evaluation is conducted by GPT-4o, with responses rated on a scale of 1-10.
 It is noted that the scores obtained are on the lower side, as this subset represents areas where Hindi models typically do not excel. \end{itemize}